2vg/blackcat-rs/README.md

 and, Don't ask me about creating specific tools using these techniques (I'll ignore them altogether).</br>
 I don't want to exploit this, I just want to know how it works just curious, I'm not writing code to attack others.

+## usage
+`If you are interested in these, you should know how to use them`</br>
+If you are interested in this repository, i guess you already know some knowledge.</br>
+So I'll leave the code, but I won't explain them all.

 ## What, cat
 First, **still under development, it goes slowly.**</br>
 This repository contains the code I researched and wrote.</br>